-This ceramics offers low contraction on firing allows us to produce components to precise tolerances.
-Both small and highly detailed shapes can be achieved using cost efficient production techniques, making steatite ceramic a good choice for the volume manufacture of insulating components.
+Steatite exhibits low contraction during firing, allowing us to produce components to precise tolerances.
+Both small and highly detailed shapes can be achieved using cost-efficient production techniques, making steatite a good choice for the volume manufacture of insulating components.

-Zirconia is a ceramic in a class of its own due to the transformation toughening that takes place during manufacture.
-The result is a very fine-grained, fully dense ceramic that is tough enough to survive engineering applications that would shatter other ceramics.
+Zirconia is a ceramic in a class of its own due to the transformative toughening that it undergoes during manufacture.
+The result is a very fine-grained, fully dense ceramic that is tough enough to survive engineering applications which would shatter other ceramics.

 - Sintered to full density for maximum strength